scala/docs.scala-lang/_overviews/scala3-migration/scala3-migrate.md

 ## What to do next ?
 If you project contains only one module, you're done.
 Depending on the nature of your project, you will either change permanently the `scalaVersion` of your project, or add Scala 3 to `crossScalaVerions`.

-If you have more than one module, you can stard again with a second module `MODULE2`. if `MODULE2` depends on the last module migrated which is now compiling in Scala 3, you can either keep this module in Scala 3 and add `-Ytasty-reader` to `MODULE2 scalacOptions`, or `reload` the project to keep the migrated module on Scala 2 during the entire migration which implies cross-compiling during the process of the migration.
+If you have more than one module, you can start again with a second module `MODULE2`. if `MODULE2` depends on the last module migrated which is now compiling in Scala 3, you can either keep this module in Scala 3 and add `-Ytasty-reader` to `MODULE2 scalacOptions`, or `reload` the project to keep the migrated module on Scala 2 during the entire migration which implies cross-compiling during the process of the migration.

 Once you are done, you can remove scala3-migrate from your plugins.